lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 </script>
 ```

-This works - but the template is going to get difficult to work with as we add more fields.
+This works - but the template is going to become difficult to work with as we add more fields.
 In general, I recommend keeping templates clean and simple, and opt to move as much as possible into the `<script>` tag.
 For this reason, unless it's a very simple event, I prefer to avoid using `emits` in `<template>`.
 It's a personal preference, but once I've found to help keep my code bases in good shape.

 In addition, I like to have a convention for naming event handlers.
 The name isn't really important; having a good convention is, though.
 I like to use `handle` or `on`.
 So, in this case, I'm going to add a `handleCreatePatient` or `onCreatePatient` function.
 Alternatively, if you like to be concise, and since the component is focused on one thing - creating patients - `handleCreate` works well, too.

-I'm not interested in passing any arguments, so I'm going to go for the `@click="handleCreate"` syntax.
+I'm not interested in passing any arguments, so I'm going to go use the `@click="handleCreate"` syntax.

 ```html
 <template>